puja7655/react_food_order_app/README.md

    I have created a modal and used createPortal in it to open it in seperate location.the same modal i will be using for checkout as well

+--- Added cart Item in the project which displayes the content of the cart . list of meals added , their quantity and the price .
+I could have added it directly to cart item but to modularize it i decided to add it as seperate component.
+I have passed the infirmation like name , quatity and price as props.
+I neeed to call AddItem and removeItem from CartContext to increase and decrease the quantity of meals added.

+ There were two ways to do it .
+1) use the cartContext in the cartItem
+2) pass it ass prop from cart to cartItem .

+I followed the second approch to keep the code in cartItem leaner since cartContext was already being used in cart so simpled passed it as prop.

 ...to be continued